trigger-corp/Forge-Documentation/source/api/file.rst

 Returns a file object for a file included in the ``src`` folder of your app

-.. js:function:: file.getImage(path, success, error)
+.. js:function:: file.getLocal(path, success, error)

     :param string path: Path to the file, i.e. ``"images/home.png"``.
     :param function(file) success: callback to be invoked when no errors occur (argument is the returned file)